Matter & Substance

 Minimizing Tax on Your Rental Property

-Although investing in real estate can be a great way to build wealth and diversify your income, many rental property owners miss out on valuable tax-saving opportunities.
-Whether you’re renting out a single unit or managing several properties, several strategies are available to minimize your rental property taxes and save on capital gains taxes upon sale.
+Investing in real estate is a powerful way to build wealth and diversify your income, but many rental property owners miss out on valuable tax-saving opportunities.
+Whether you’re renting out a single unit or managing several properties, several strategies can help you minimize taxes on rental income, understand property tax on rental property, and save on capital gains taxes when you sell.
+With the right tax planning, options like depreciation, deductions, cost segregation, and 1031 exchanges can help you lower your tax bill now or defer taxes until later.

 Understanding rental property taxes

-Then, there is rental property sale.
-When you sell a rental property, you may owe capital gains tax on the profit of the sale if you sell the property for a higher price than what you paid for it.
-Additionally, if you sell the property for less than you paid but for more than your adjusted basis — reduced by depreciation deductions — you may still have a taxable gain due to the lowered basis, increasing your potential gain.
+If you sell the property for less than you paid but for more than your adjusted basis — your basis reduced by depreciation deductions — you may still have a taxable gain because of the lowered basis, increasing your potential gain.
+In addition, any previously unused passive losses are also freed up with the sale and can be used to offset income.

 Key strategies for minimizing taxes